Budgeting Statistics – 18 Interesting Facts

 (Source: GFLEC)

-This can be a costly mistake, as it can lead to borrowers taking on more debt than they can afford to repay.
-Repayment plans that offer lower monthly payments may seem like a good option, but they can ultimately end up costing you more in interest charges over the life of the loan.
+This can prove costly, as it may lead borrowers to take on more debt than they can afford to repay.
+Repayment plans offering lower monthly payments may seem appealing, but they can ultimately cost more in interest charges over the loan’s life.

-Before taking out any student loan debt, be sure to do your research and calculate how much you’ll need to budget for monthly loan payments.
-Otherwise, you could end up facing a large bill that you can’t afford to repay.
+Before taking any student loan debt, research thoroughly and calculate how much you’ll need to budget for monthly payments.
+Otherwise, you could face unaffordable repayment obligations.

 In 2018, the average household income in the United States was $63,179